Mechelen: Main sights

 Other religious buildings in Mechelen include the Palace of the Archbishop of the Archbishopric of Mechelen-Brussels, still in use for its original purpose by the current Archbishop De Kesel.
 These palaces may not be open to the public in general but do offer a good external view.
 The Klein Begijnhof and the Groot Begijnhof (Small and Large Beguinages), which house lay religious women, form part of the Flemish Béguinages World Heritage Site.
 The grounds of the Theravada Buddhist place of worship Wat Dhammapateep (Temple of the Flame of Truth or Reality as taught by the Enlightened One) has since 2005 housed a green granite Buddha, sculptured in China, seated on a dark green granite socle – the tallest granite Buddha in Europe.

 The Refuge of Grimbergen, the Refuge of Villers, the Refuge of Rozendaal, the Refuge of Sint-Truiden and the Refuge of Tongerlo, are retreat mansions for distant abbeys, the latter now housing the Manufacturer De Wit which restores the finest tapestries, for which Flanders was famous in the 16th century.

 The Lakenhal (a cloth hall) and the 14th-century Belfry beside it are now incorporated with the modern City Hall complex on the main square.
 The hall and belfry are part of the Belfries of Belgium and France World Heritage Site for their civic importance and architecture.

 The Brusselpoort, the last remaining of the city's twelve gates was built in the 13th century.
 Along with the Schepenhuis, the oldest stone-built city hall in Flanders and the historical seat of the 'Grote Raad' (Great Council or Supreme Court), and the gothic-renaissance Hof van Busleyden where Hieronymus van Busleyden received Erasmus, Thomas More, and the later Pope Adrian VI, now house the City Museum.
 The Vismarkt (former fish market) is a 16th-century square located near the heart of the city along the river Dijle.

 Many famous people resided in Mechelen in the 16th-19th centuries, and their houses still remain today.
-The Hof van Savoye was built for Margaret of Austria while as regent of the Netherlands still raising the later Charles Quint.
+The Hof van Savoye was built for Margaret of Austria while she was regent of the Netherlands and in it she raised the later Charles Quint.
 It is one of the first Renaissance buildings north of the Alps and was converted to the meeting place of for courts of justice in 1609.
 In addition, Mechelen contains the "Hof van Nassau", a 15th-century building which served as temporary court of Margaret of York when she arrived in Mechelen after her marriage with Charles the Bold, as well as the palace she resided in after Charles's death.

 Other notable houses from the time period include: